- Google Chrome is one of the most popular web browsers in use today, but the users encounter the err_file_not_found Chrome error.

 - Click the Customize Google Chrome button at the top right of the browser‘s window.

-- Select More tools > Extensions to open the tab in the snapshot directly below.
+- Select More tools, and choose Extensions to open the tab in the snapshot directly below.

 - Then restart the Chrome browser.